eclipse-chariott/chariott/README.md

 As reported in [this issue](https://github.com/eclipse-chariott/chariott/issues/111), some extra steps are needed to build if you are using MacOS with Docker VirtuoFS.

-Docker Desktop provides a fast VirtuoFS implementation on a Mac but rust build process breaks in devcontainers if VirtuoFS is enabled.
+Docker Desktop provides a fast VirtuoFS implementation on a Mac but the rust build process breaks in devcontainers if VirtuoFS is enabled.
 The solution is not disabling the VirtuoFS, because this significantly slows down the I/O operations in the containers.

 The workaround is to create a target folder outside the chariott workspace and set the environment